MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 Testing applications with numerical checking compile options is strongly recommended as inadequate initialisation of data has intermittent, compiler-dependent and platform-dependent effects.
-For example, in some situations, uninitialised fields may by default be set to zero whereas in others they may be set to invalid numbers.
+For example, sometimes uninitialised fields may by default be set to zero, whereas in others they may be set to invalid numbers.

 The method for initialising fields to ``NaN`` is worth summarising as its behaviour is compiler-dependent.
-When a field is initialised, the code runs the following IEEE procedure that returns ``.true`` if numerical checking compile options are applied:
+When a field is initialised, the code runs the following IEEE procedure that returns ``.true.`` if numerical checking compile options are applied:

 .. code-block:: fortran